jloloew/AirBridge/README.md

 use python capture.py "seconds" to record audio saved as "output.wav"

+after compiling, use ./trasmitter -s "string" to transmit string

 use python parse.py "filename" to parse audio

 Audio must start recording before signal starts to play